mikepartelow/mikepartelow.github.io/docs/_posts/2023-10-31-docker-multi-stage-build-tests.md

 Docker's [multi-stage builds](https://docs.docker.com/build/guide/multi-stage/) are a powerful tool for producing smaller images, faster.
 We can also use multi-stage Docker builds to test our images.

-Sometimes, we aren't building an application, but an image to be the basis of downstream applications.
+Sometimes, we aren't building an application, but an image to be the basis of downstream applications - for example, a development environment.
+In this case, we can't simply copy a single application executable and test it, we want to test the image itself.

 ```Dockerfile
 # The image we build